bradford-hamilton/Ruby-On-Quails/guides/source/rails_on_rack.md

 ### Configuring Middleware Stack

-Rails provides a simple configuration interface `config.middleware` for adding, removing and modifying the middlewares in the middleware stack via `application.rb` or the environment specific configuration file `environments/<environment>.rb`.
+Quails provides a simple configuration interface `config.middleware` for adding, removing and modifying the middlewares in the middleware stack via `application.rb` or the environment specific configuration file `environments/<environment>.rb`.

 #### Adding a Middleware